 Temperature is the controlling factor in single-stage activated sludge nitrification/denitrification.
-To provide nitrification in cold weather (when the wastewater temperature can be 51.8°F [11°C] or colder), the solids retention time (SRT) would have to be increased to about 11 days.
+To provide nitrification in cold weather (when the wastewater temperature can be 53.6°F [12°C] or colder), the minimum solids retention time (SRT) would have to be increased to 10 to 11 days.
 Current design provides for an SRT of less than 3 days.
-However, the wastewater temperature rarely drops below 51.8°F. If nitrification in cold weather were required, more aeration tanks would be needed.
+However, the wastewater temperature rarely drops below 53.6°F. If nitrification in cold weather were required, more aeration tanks would be needed.
 The area required (about ten acres) exceeds the space available with reasonable geometry and this option is dropped from further evaluation.
 Addition of an anoxic zone would require even more area.
 Additional clarifiers may also be required.